Avaiga/taipy-getting-started/step_08/ReadMe.md

 > You can download the code of this step [here](../src/step_08.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started/tree/develop/src).

-# Step 8: Edit Data Nodes content
+# Step 8: Modify Data Nodes content

 Now that the GUI has been created to handle one scenario, it would be interesting to change the “initial” variables to see their impact on the predictions.
 These variables are: the *number of predictions*, the *max capacity* and the *day*.
 How can we interact with them in real-time?